-Serving and Decanting Chateau Pichon Baron with Wine and Food Pairings
+Serving Chateau Pichon Baron with Wine and Food Pairings

 Chateau Pichon Baron is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Pichon Baron is also good when matched with Asian dishes, rich fish courses like tuna, salmon, mushrooms and pasta.

 Each capsule and back label has a unique code they can enter into the website to show if their bottle is authentic and the consumer can also know where the wine was initially sold, as a way to guarantee its authenticity.
 It’s a step in the right direction that helps fight wine fraud and counterfeiting.